ma-ha/rest-web-ui/html/modules/pong-io/README.md

 [Online Demo](http://mh-svr.de/pong_v0.6.2/index.html?layout=demo_io)

+Sorry: This is now getting complex ;-) But most definitions are optional :-) Start easy !!

 To get the values a GET call is done to 'dataURL'.
 The response should be an "array" of the values: